Part 1, in which we take a look at some of the Wachowskis' earliest work...

 While writing for Marvel Comics, the siblings were also hard at work on a number of screenplays, eager to break into a world that maybe wasn’t so different from the weird and frightening Ectosphere itself: Hollywood.
 The first one to break through the gate was 1995’s Assassins, starring Sylvester Stallone and Antonio Banderas and directed by Richard Donner.
 The film seems to be one that the siblings are eager to forget, as Donner had Brian Helgeland rewrite much of the script to tone down the darkness and make it more palatable for the popcorn munchers, to the extent that the duo lobbied the WGA and Warners to get their names taken off the film.

 Watching Assassins, it’s easy to see why.
 Although not dreadful, the film is notable for being an exceptionally bland action thriller produced in a decade where bland action thrillers were the order of the day.
 With Sylvester Stallone headlining the movie with another top action star, there was the hope that Assassins could capture that fun, buddy-movie feel of Tango & Cash *, but almost no joy is to be had in watching Stallone and Banderas share the screen.
-Sly spends the whole movie gruff and bored, while Banderas way overcompensates for his character’s profound lack of depth, as the two play a game of cat-and-mouse as assassins hired to kill the same mark that suffers both from pacing issues and a severe lack of originality.
+Sly spends the whole movie gruff and bored, while Banderas way overcompensates for his character’s profound lack of depth, as the two play a game of cat-and-mouse as assassins hired to kill the same mark in a plot that suffers both from pacing issues and a severe lack of originality.
 There are enough bones left of the original script to see where a possible subversion of all these stock action elements might have been possible, but the final film winds up being the very thing it sought to subvert.

 If there’s one through-line we can trace through all the Wachowskis’ work, it’s this desire to work in popular commercial art and turn it on its head.
 Even though little of their early work does much to show their true promise, there are still just enough elements on display to show that these kids were a thoughtful pair, and they had some ideas about our popular entertainment and just how far they could exploit it to say what was really on their minds.